F.P.1: Plot

 Lieutenant Droste wants to build an air station in the middle of the ocean to allow pilots on intercontinental flights to refuel and repair any damage to their aircraft.
 With the help of the pilot Ellissen, he manages to win the support of the Lennartz-Werke for the project.
 Ellissen, who has taken up with the owner's sister Claire Lennartz, shies away from marriage and seeks new adventure.

 After two years, the platform has been installed in place and is ready for operation.
 During a storm, the radio connection to the platform is lost.
 The last noises heard were gunshots and screams.
 The weather clears and the best pilots immediately head for F.P.1.
 Ellissen, in a lovesick depression, is convinced by Claire to fly her to the platform.
 Immediately after touching down their plane receives rifle fire and subsequently rams a railing.

 They find the crew of F.P.1 knocked out by gas deliberately released by a saboteur.
 Before chief engineer Damsky fled in a boat, he opened the ballast valves, causing a danger that F.P.1 will sink.
 Claire finds the badly injured Droste and takes care of him.
 Ellissen has to recognize that Claire is slipping away from him.
 After a short time, he pulls himself together and takes a plane out to get help.
 He sees a ship, parachutes from his plane, is taken aboard the ship, and calls for help via radio.
 A fleet of ships and planes are sent to rescue F.P.1.

 Production

-F.P.1. was based on the 1933 novel by F.P.1 antwortet nicht.
+F.P.1. was based on the 1931 novel by Kurt Siodmak, F.P.1 antwortet nicht.
 The film was shot in Berlin.
 Other parts of the set were filmed on platforms designed by Erik Kettlehut on the Baltic Sea island of Greifswalder Oie.
 The film was shot between 15 August 1932, and 15 December 1932.

 Three versions of the film were made for international audiences: a German version titled F.P.1 antwortet nicht, a French version titled Î.F.1 ne répond plus and an English-language version titled F.P.1.